Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 This is plugin to postfix firewall `postfwd` (http://postfwd.org/) intended to block international spam botnets.
 International spam botnets are logging into hacked mail addresses via sasl login from multiple IP addresses based in usually more than 30 unique countries.
 After successful login, the hackers send spam from many unique IP addresses which circumvents traditional rate limits per IP address.

+If you are interested in theory of how botnet spam works and motivation for creating this plugin, check the blog and tutorial on [HowToForge](https://www.howtoforge.com/tutorial/blocking-of-international-spam-botnets-postfix-plugin/).

 ## Installation

 For installation follow next steps and also instructions in section [dependencies](#dependencies)